Vyral/Kristy-Moore/_posts/2020-06-02-how-is-our-market-really-doing-amid-the-pandemic.md

 date: 2020-06-02 21:02:00
 tags:
   - Market Update
-excerpt: 'Here’s what our market's doing, according to the latest numbers.'
+excerpt: "Here’s what our market's doing, according to the latest numbers."
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Kristy+Moore/2020/Kristy+Moore+How+Is+the+Market+Really+Doing+(1).mp4
 pullquote: